The use of words tells us much about the temper of the times...

 ... and the use to which the word survivor is now frequently put tells us much about our modern scale of values.

 At one time, survivors were those who escaped death from such events as shipwrecks, earthquakes, volcanic eruptions and battles in war.
 To be counted, or count oneself, a survivor, it was necessary to have encountered death close-up.
-Now, however, it is necessary only to have had an unpleasant experience to be given, or to award oneself, the title of survivor, for example of sexual abuse.
+Now, however, it is necessary only to have had an unpleasant experience to be given, or to award oneself, the title of survivor.

 What lies behind this semantic fungation?
 I suspect that there is a certain competitive envy of suffering at play.
 This is not to deny that survivors in the modern sense may really have suffered, but it is not enough merely to have suffered: one must have suffered mightily, if possible as much as anyone has ever suffered.
 This is because suffering by itself now confers moral authority like nothing else, certainly not knowledge or good behaviour.